 1955 marked the publication of the first issue of the newsletter ‘Bedside World’, sharing our work with over 10,000 people.
 Writing in the publication 5 years later, one of our founders Alfred Pilgrim, was acutely aware of the impact of loneliness on people throughout the country:

 ‘This word “loneliness”, which we see every time we open our daily newspapers, is something real to us of the Society who are at times brought face to face with it in the raw state’.Bedside World, 1960

 Loneliness was, and still remains at the heart of our work to this day.
 Though our founders focused on giving radios to those who were bedridden, we have since expanded the remit of the people we help.
 The people who we support today are lonely because of age, illness or disability, or by circumstances which make it hard for them to leave the house or meet new people.

-Expanding our work and moving offices
+Expanding and moving

 By 1960, we had given out over 843 wirelesses.
 Unlike today, we rented out the radios and once a person had finished with them, we took them back to give to more people.
 1960 also marked the first time we gave out televisions.
 Here’s what two of the people we helped told us about their televisions in 1979: